egwaojeangel/retinalens-ai-diabetic-retinopathy-detection/README.md

 ---

 ## Limitations

+- Trained on preprocessed images — performance may vary on raw clinical fundus photos
+- Session timed out at epoch 16/50 — model likely underfit relative to its potential
-- No external test set evaluation — metrics reflect internal validation only
+- No external test set evaluation beyond the validation split
 - No cross-dataset generalisation study
-- CPU-based training limited number of epochs
-- No real-world clinical validation with expert ophthalmologists
+- Not validated by clinical ophthalmologists
 - Not approved for clinical use

 ---

 ## Future Work

+- Resume training to full 50 epochs with class-weighted loss
-- External dataset validation for generalisation testing
+- External validation on unseen datasets (Messidor-2, DIARETDB)
-- Class-weighted loss for better handling of class imbalance
-- Larger EfficientNet variants (B3/B4) for potential performance gains
+- Larger EfficientNet variants or Vision Transformer backbone
-- Cloud deployment (Hugging Face Spaces / Render / AWS)
+- Cloud deployment (Hugging Face Spaces / Render)
 - Structured clinical report generation per patient
-- Integration into a broader hospital AI diagnostic pipeline

 ---

-## Ethical Considerations

-This system is intended **strictly for research and educational purposes**.
-It is not validated for clinical diagnosis and should not replace professional ophthalmologic assessment.
-Real-world deployment would require regulatory approval and clinical validation.

----

 ## Disclaimer

-This system is intended **strictly for research and educational use**.
-It is **not approved** for clinical diagnosis or treatment decisions.
-All outputs should be reviewed by qualified healthcare professionals.
+> ⚠️ This AI system is intended **solely to assist qualified healthcare professionals** and does not replace clinical judgement.
+All outputs must be reviewed and validated by a licensed medical professional before being used in any clinical decision-making process.

 ---

 ## Author

 **Angel Egwaoje**

-Machine Learning Engineer | Computer Vision & Medical Imaging
+Machine Learning Engineer | Medical Imaging & Computer Vision
+MSc Applied AI in Medical Imaging — University of Manchester *(Incoming)*

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue?style=flat-square&logo=linkedin)](https://www.linkedin.com/in/angel-egwaoje-416927280)
 [![GitHub](https://img.shields.io/badge/GitHub-Follow-black?style=flat-square&logo=github)](https://github.com/egwaojeangel)